VowpalWabbit/vowpal_wabbit/demo/recall_tree/README.md

   - If your features are all binary then try disabling normalized updates via `--adaptive --invariant`, which is like having an extra bit in your predictor without the memory cost.
 - Logistic loss (`--loss_function logistic`) always works better, as far as I can tell.
 - There are extra features, consisting of the identities of the nodes in the routing tree, which are added to the example before passing to the underlying binary classifier.
   - These are located in namespace '\x88'.
-So, for example, you can interact them with other namespaces as in this demo (see Makefile).
+So, for example, you can interact them with other namespaces as in this demo (see Makefile: this is what `-q '\x88'f` is doing).
   - For problems with lots of features, interacting with all the path features can be both a computational and statistical drag.
 Enabling the option `--node_only` only generates a single feature corresponding to the identity of the leaf node in the routing tree, which can be better under these conditions.
 - Typically increasing the number of candidates per leaf `--max_candidates` from the default will improve accuracy at the cost of additional computation.
 - Computational overhead increases with deeper trees, but (test) accuracy does not necessarily increase.
 Therefore you have to play around with `--max_depth` and `--bern_hyper`.